Required for all applications.

 Required based on the project scope and valuation.
 Demonstration of landscape compliance should be included at the time of building permit submittal.
 Landscape requirement triggers are based on the cumulative value of applicable building permits since July 2003 and generally begin once 25% of the assessed structure value is exceeded.
 Refer to B.R.C.
 Section 9-9-12(b).

-Scaled plan showing north arrow, property lines, streets, existing and proposed improvements, topographical information, easements, existing and proposed utilities including water and irrigation meters, required off-street parking and parking access, all landscape materials such as walks, patios, trees, shrubs and other plant material, and irrigation components.
+Scaled plan showing north arrow, property lines, streets, existing and proposed improvements, topographical information, easements, existing and proposed utilities including water and irrigation meters, any off-street parking and parking access, all landscape materials such as walks, patios, trees, shrubs and other plant material, and irrigation components.
 Include a landscape requirements chart as described in B.R.C.
 Section 9-9-12(d)(1)(J), planting details found in the Design and Construction Standards, and required planting notes.
 The plan must indicate all required landscaping and irrigation including street and alley trees, parking lot screening and landscaping, and overall landscape requirements.
 See B.R.C.
 Section 9-9-12(d) for a comprehensive list of requirements including water conservation and xeriscape standards.
 Visit the Landscaping webpage for additional resources and sample plans.

 Per B.R.C.
 Section 9-9-16, full compliance with the city’s outdoor lighting regulations must be demonstrated at the time of permit application.